QueenieCplusplus/SSCP_System/README.md

 it also promise to be protected from Botnet, executing its malicious behavior, receive its unpacked code, generate signature for botnet's cmd & control traffic.

+to do dynamic malware analysis systems, there are 2 free snadbox are recommeded:

+* Anubis

+* CWSandbox

 # VM

 ------------------------------------------------------------